Frequently Asked Questions

 Yes, having health insurance is important for referrals to specialists, specialty testing, surgery, emergency room visits, and hospital care.
 In the event of catastrophic illness or hospitalization, it is important to have health insurance that will cover your costs.
 Falmouth DPC membership is not health insurance.

 Before becoming a member, we recommend checking with your insurer to make sure your insurance plan covers out-of-network referrals.
-HMO plans are incompatible with DPC as they typically require you to maintain an in-network primary care physician (PCP) who coordinates referrals to specialists.
+HMO plans are incompatible with DPC as they require you to maintain an in-network primary care physician (PCP) as a condition of covering your referrals.
 We are not in-network with any insurance plans.
-PPO plans offer far greater flexibility and often pair beautifully with a DPC membership.
+PPO plans and Medicare offer greater flexibility and often pair beautifully with a DPC membership.

 Yes.
 HSAs can be used to pay for DPC Membership as of January 1st, 2026.
 Please confirm eligibility with your HSA Administrator.